sclebow/MACAD-Thesis-MEP-Graph/project_paper.md

 The dataset above represents a comprehensive maintenance schedule for various electrical components, including panels and transformers.
 Each entry details specific tasks, their frequency, duration, cost, and other relevant information to ensure proper upkeep and functionality of the equipment.
 Note that the `last_performed` dates are placeholders and will be updated as maintenance activities are carried out.

-## Appendix D: Screenshots of the AssetPulse Interface
+## Appendix C: Screenshots of the AssetPulse Interface
 Below are screenshots of the various features and views available in the AssetPulse user interface.

 ### System View